msobanjo/courseware/topics/powershell/modules/introduction/README.md

 <!--TOC_END-->
 ## Overview
-PowerShell allows us to manage machines from the command-line and create scripts to automate tasks on Windows, Linux and MacOS operating systems.
+PowerShell is a tool that allows us to manage machines from the command-line, as well as create scripts to automate tasks on Windows, Linux and MacOS operating systems.
 Below are some notable characteristics about PowerShell:
 - **Command-line shell**
     - Single commands can be run in an interactive shell
 - **Scripting language**
     - Multiple commands, logic and control flow can be implemented in scripts to automate complex tasks
 - **Open Source**
-    - The source code for the application is open to the public to view and request to make contributions to
+    - The source code for the application is open to the public, meaning everyone can view the code and everyone can request to make contributions to the code
 - **Available on Windows, Linux and MacOS**
-    - Preinstalled on Windows and ready to use
+    - Pre-installed and configured on Windows
     - Built on the .NET Framework
-    - Object oriented scripting is available because of the underlying and popular .NET framework that PowerShell has been developed on
+    - Object oriented scripting is available through the .NET framework that PowerShell has been developed on
 ## Installation
 ### Windows
-PowerShell is compatible with all of the popular operating systems,  however on Windows it is pre-installed so no initial installation or configuration is required to get started with it.
+PowerShell is compatible with all of the popular operating systems.
+PowerShell is already pre-installed on Windows, so there is no need for initial installation or further configuration to get started with it.
 ### Linux
-PowerShell is available on the popular package managers for Linux, you must however configure the relevant package manager to do so which will depend on your version of Linux.
+PowerShell is available through most popular package managers for Linux.
+However, you must configure the relevant package manager to work with PowerShell, which is entirely dependent on your Linux version.
 Please refer to the [Microsoft documentation](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-linux?view=powershell-6) to configure and install PowerShell correctly for your operating system.
 ### MacOS
 PowerShell can be installed on Mac by using the brew package manager: